-Group Assignment: There will be two take home group assignments each term.
+Group Assignment: There will be four take home group assignments.
 Each assignment will be worth 2.5% of your total grade.
 The homework assignments will be posted on Crowdmark.
 Once you have started, you have 3 hours to complete the work.
-You are allowed to form your own group with up to 4 students.
+You are allowed to form your own group with 1 student to 4 students.
 Make sure to include the names and student numbers of all group members in your submission.
-If you are unable to find a group, please inform the instructor so they can help assign you to a group if there is other students looking for a match.
+If you are unable but would like to find a group, please use the seeking teammate post on Piazza.

 If you encounter a free-rider problem within your group, where a member is not contributing, you are permitted to switch to another group for subsequent assignments.
 Each member of the group is responsible for ensuring that every question is properly completed before the deadline.
 Excuses such as "One group member is not working, and we were unaware before the deadline, so we couldn't complete the assignment on time" will not be accepted.
 Each member of the group will receive the same mark for a problem set.
-If the deadline is missed, students can submit it within 3 days, but this will result in a late penalty of 30% of the grade for the assignment.
+If the deadline is missed, students can submit it within 3 days, but this will result in a late penalty of 30% of the total grade for the assignment.

-Online Quizzes: There will be an online quiz on Quercus after each lecture (no quizzes after a mid-term).
-These quizzes are designed to reinforce your understanding of material.
-All these quizzes will be in multiple choice, instead of short answer question as in the mid-term.
-The best 20 quizzes will be count toward to the final grade.
-There will be no extensions for quizzes.
-Late submissions will receive zero points.
+Online Quizzes: There will be an online quiz on Quercus after each lecture (excluding those following a midterm).
+The quizzes will be available one day after the lecture and will be due on Sunday.
+Students must complete the quiz in one sitting, with a time limit of about an hour.
+These quizzes are designed to reinforce your understanding of the material.
+All quizzes will consist of multiple-choice questions, unlike the short-answer questions on the midterm.
+The best 20 out of 22 quizzes will count toward your final grade.
+There will be no extensions for quizzes, and late submissions will receive zero points.